jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 ![*m for menu*](images/Chapter-12/fdisk/m-for-menu.png "Menu")

-  If you type the letter __l__ you will see the entire list of possible partitions, we are onyl interested in the value hex 82 and 83.
+  If you type the letter __l__ you will see the entire list of possible partitions, we are only interested in the value hex 82 and 83.
 The next command to type is __p__ for printing out the current partition table--which will be blank.

 \newpage

 ![*p for print*](images/Chapter-12/fdisk/p-for-print.png "Print")

 The next step is to type the __n__ command to create a new partition.
 You will be presented with two choices for your new partition.
 In this case you can select __primary partition__.
 In most cases in creating data drives you can select primary partitions without concern.
-If you find yourself creating many data drives or creating triple and quad bootable systems (multiple operating systems)  then you will want to conserve those primary partitions and use __exteneded/logical__ partitioning.
+If you find yourself creating many data drives or creating triple and quad bootable systems (multiple operating systems)  then you will want to conserve those primary partitions and use __extended/logical__ partitioning.

 ![*n is for new partition*](images/Chapter-12/fdisk/n-for-new.png "New")